Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Hunt has averaged 46.7 rushing yards per game over his six career matchups, 18.2 more yards than his over/under in Sunday's game.

-- Hunt, in six matchups against the Bengals, has run for a TD three times, but has not tallied more than one in a single game.
+- Hunt, in six matchups versus the Bengals, has run for a TD three times, but has not tallied more than one in a single game.

 - Hunt will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.

-- This year the Bengals are ranked 12th in the league in rushing touchdowns allowed (14).
+- This season the Bengals are ranked 12th in the league in rushing touchdowns allowed (14).

 Recent Performances